NEV-Unity/NEV-Unity/bot/_____Readme.txt

 			prefix = "!" #prefix for bot commands
 			Port = 7000
-There are some basic comments besides every important config option in here, but I'll summarize them in detail NAME - The name the bot assumes when it connects to IRC, so in this example it would join the IRC under the nickname "CC_Nanotrasen"
-SNAME - A list of secondary names, with commas, that the bot will respond to for commands (for example, this setup will allow the bot to respond to "nt, tell quarxink he's a terrible writer")
+There are some basic comments besides every important config option in here, but I'll summarize them in detail NAME - The name the bot assumes when it connects to IRC, so in this example it would join the IRC under the nickname "CC_usn" SNAME - A list of secondary names, with commas, that the bot will respond to for commands (for example, this setup will allow the bot to respond to "nt, tell quarxink he's a terrible writer")
 DIRECTORY - The directory of the bot files, dmb, python, and config folder IN FORWARD SLASHES, WITH FORWARD SLASH AT THE END(for example, I host my test server from "c:\tgstation\tgstation13\tgstation.dmb" so for me the line would say directory = "c:/tgstation/tgstation13/")
 NETWORK - The IRC server it will connect to, such as "irc.rizon.net" CHANNEL/CHANNELS - what channel the bot will join (channels allows for multiple channel connections, in the same formatting as SName separates nicknames)
-GREETING - CC_Nanotrasen will store the names of people it has seen before, but when a nickname joins that it hasn't seen before it will greet that person with whatever message is put in this
+GREETING - CC_usn will store the names of people it has seen before, but when a nickname joins that it hasn't seen before it will greet that person with whatever message is put in this
 PREFIX = What character/string will be placed before commands for the bot (so if you changed this to "$", you would pull up the bot's help menu by saying $help instead of !help)
 PORT - What port to connect to for the IRC server (if you are unsure of what port to use, most IRC clients will show you what port you are connecting to)